MicrosoftDocs/cpp-docs/docs/standard-library/checked-iterators.md

     // OK: Raw arrays are checked in debug mode
     // (an overrun will trigger a debug assertion)
-    // NOTE: This applies only when raw arrays are given to STL algorithms!
+    // NOTE: This applies only when raw arrays are given to C++ Standard Library algorithms!
     int a5[16];
     transform(v.begin(), v.end(), a5, [](int n) { return n * 5; });
     print("a5: ", a5);